 My realtor called the other day and asked me what garbage disposals cost.
 The answer, of course, is that it varies, but it’s definitely possible to estimate.

 A basic, 1/3 HP Insinkerator disposal costs about $85 at the big-box stores.
 They cost about $10 less at Amazon.
 Most hardware stores carry a house brand that’s identical to a comparable Insinkerator for $60-$70.
 Some stores also carry no-name disposals made by Moen that cost $10-$15 less than a comparable Insinkerator.
-Barracuda is one example.
+Barracuda is another example.

 I prefer Insinkerators because Emerson makes them in the United States.
 I like to buy US-made products when I can.
 Moen makes its disposals in China.

 Prices go up from there.
 You can spend upwards of $300 on a 1-horsepower, multi-stage unit that’s supposed to be quieter.
 But most people will be happy with a unit that costs less than $100.

 A handyman can usually install a disposal in 30 minutes if you already have one.
 It goes faster if you replace a unit with another unit with the same mount.
 Insinkerators all have the same mounting system.
 Anaheim has its own mounting system or an Insinkerator-compatible system.

 The first time I swapped a like unit myself, it took me about 90 minutes.
 So it’s a doable DIY project but admittedly not my favorite one.

 If you don’t have a disposal now and the handyman has to run an electric line and redo some plumbing, it may take a couple of hours.
 Material costs will also increase.
 Expect another $30-$50 in materials if you don’t already have a disposal.